Wiki Home Boot image Install GPU drivers

 - Ensure you're using the latest version of CCBootclient, as it now supports GPU PNP.
 This update includes the ability to remember all GPU drivers, a feature that has been thoroughly tested and verified.

-- Disable the super client and save the system image to capture the updated driver configuration.
+- Disable the super client and save the system image.

 - Boot the PC with super client where the driver is missing and let it run for 5–7 minutes.
 During this time, the system will automatically update the driver in the background.